-In 1912, more than 3,000 cherry trees were donated in the name of the City of Tokyo to our nation's capital.
+In 1912, 2,000 cherry trees were donated in the name of the City of Tokyo to our nation's capital.
 The National Cherry Blossom Festival is an annual two-week event that celebrates springtime in Washington, D.C., and the enduring friendship between the people of the United States and Japan.